- What is Giardia?

-Another tell-tale sign that your dog has Giardia is that they are losing weight.
+Another tell-tale sign that your dog has Giardia is weight loss.
 This is often caused by them not wanting to eat and instead are drinking water all the time.

 If your dog is vomiting, it could be a sign of Giardia.
 The bacteria can cause queasiness which can cause your dog to vomit up any food they might have eaten.

 Diarrhea is another major way to tell if your dog has Giardia.
-If your dog’s feces are not solid and instead coming out with a liquid, that might a sign you need to take them to the vet.
+If your dog’s feces are not solid and begin to become watery diarrhea, you should take them to be seen by a vet.

 If your dog is drinking an incredible amount of water, but is still dehydrated, that could be a sign of Giardia.
 However, it won’t do to try to force your dog to drink water to help combat this.
 It’s important to ensure your dog is taken to vet if you find your dog is extremely dehydrated.

 Their Coat Looks Bad